heutelbeck/sapl-policy-engine/sapl-documentation/7_1_GettingStarted.md

 </details>

 The response is a single JSON object.
-Depending on the current second, the decision is either `PERMIT` or `NOT_APPLICABLE`.
+Depending on the current second, the decision is either `PERMIT` or `DENY`.
+With the default `DENY` combining algorithm, the seconds where the policy does not apply resolve to `DENY` rather than `NOT_APPLICABLE`.

 Now try streaming.
 This is where SAPL shows its strength.
 The PDP holds the connection open and pushes a new decision every time the policy evaluation result changes: